 Doctor: I'm concerned about your blood pressure.
 Mike: I live in a house with four women.
 Doctor: Then you're doing great.

 Only Sane Man: Mike and/or Vanessa, depending on the episode.
 Mike plays this role during the episodes where he makes decisions based on rationality and logic instead of emotions like the women and turns out to be right.
 Vanessa is this during the times when Mike gets carried away with his testosterone-fueled antics or conservative rants and has to reel him back in and convince him to make amends to whomever he has hurt or offended.
 Both of them are this in the episodes where their kids are the ones who screw up.

-Overprotective Dad: Subverted.
+Overprotective Dad: Zigzagged.
 Mike is concerned about his daughters just as much as the next guy and if things seem wrong he WILL come to the rescue, but he is also aware he can't fix everything.
 In the first episode he actually invites Kyle to take Kristin out on a date, feeling she needs to have some time away from work and her kid.
 In a later episode after being given a hard time Kyle comments "I get the feeling you don't respect me much." and Mike responds "I'm letting you date my daughter.
 Where I come from that is the highest form of respect."
 However, whenever Eve goes on a date, Mike makes sure the boy is aware that he owns a large collection of guns.

 Paintball Episode: Used in a parody of mafia/gangster movies, Ed tracks down all the employees who voted for co-ed softball and shoots them in the leg with a paintball gun.

 Papa Wolf: When Bill McKenzie spills beer on Boyd at a baseball game while being a Jerkass, Ryan punches him in the face.